kutaydemiralay/Autonomous-RC-Car/README.md

 ### Key Aspects

-- **Four wheels**: Four wheels: While the vehicle has four tires, the model simplifies their effects by computing slip angles only for the front and rear axles—without distinguishing between left and right tires—effectively reducing it to a bicycle model.
+- **Four wheels**: While the vehicle has four tires, the model simplifies their effects by computing slip angles only for the front and rear axles—without distinguishing between left and right tires—effectively reducing it to a bicycle model.
 - **Front steering**: Only the front wheels are actively steered (via the front steering angle).
 The rear wheels passively roll.
 - **Longitudinal and lateral forces**: Both forward (longitudinal) and sideways (lateral) tire forces are included.
 - **Yaw moment**: Accounts for how the car rotates around its center of mass (yaw motion).